jamesecy604/mayai-code/old_docs/tools/cline-tools-guide.md

-# Cline Tools Reference Guide
+# Mayai Tools Reference Guide

-## What Can Cline Do?
+## What Can Mayai Do?

-Cline is your AI assistant that can:
+Mayai is your AI assistant that can:

 -   Edit and create files in your project
 -   Run terminal commands